 When researching customer-focused companies for The Service Culture Handbook, I discovered that authority is just one aspect of empowerment.
 A fully empowered employee is able to do their job well.
 Here's the full definition in a customer service context:

 Employee Empowerment is a process of enabling employees to deliver outstanding service to their customers.

 Resources refer to the materials, tools, and equipment necessary to serve customers.
 For Scott, the technical support rep, this meant creating a knowledge base where he could quickly access solutions to common challenges.
-At the online retailer, this meant ensuring products were actually in stock.

 Authority is still that classic definition of autonomy.
 There are times when the standard procedure just doesn't make sense, and employees need a bit of leeway to do what's right.
 So Scott could still spend 30 minutes on the phone with a customer, if that was necessary for a new or tricky issue.